Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: The Stable Barratt-Eccles Operad

-This map is of course also onto in each operadic degree, so that the McClure-Smith cochain operad $\mathpzc{M}$ is a quotient of the Barratt-Eccles cochain operad $\mathpzc{E}$. \\
+This map is of course also a surjective quasi-isomorphism in each operadic degree, so that the McClure-Smith cochain operad $\mathpzc{M}^\dagger$ is a quotient of the Barratt-Eccles cochain operad $\mathpzc{E}^\dagger$. \\

-Finally, we note that the stabilization maps for the Barratt-Eccles and McClure-Smith operads are compatible in the sense that the following squares commute (see~\cite{BergerFresse}):
+Finally, we note that the stabilization maps for the Barratt-Eccles and McClure-Smith operads are compatible in the sense that the following squares commute (see Remark 3.2.10 in~\cite{BergerFresse}).

-Combining the above commutative squares with the ones earlier which compared the stabilization maps for the McClure-Smith and Eilenberg-Zilber operads, we have the following commutative diagrams:
+Combining the above commutative squares with the ones earlier, in the previous section, which compared the stabilization maps for the McClure-Smith and Eilenberg-Zilber operads, we have the following commutative diagrams:

-From this, our canonical maps in (\ref{eq:can_MSst_to_EZst}) now extend to the following sequences of maps:
+From this, our canonical maps in (\ref{eq:can_MSst_to_EZst}) now extend to the following sequences of maps

-\subsection{The (Co)homologies, in Individual Arities, of the Stable Operads}
+\section{The (Co)homologies, in Individual Arities, of the Stable Operads}

 We have constructed our stabilizations of $\mathbb{E}_\infty$ operads, and now begin a study of these stable operads.
 More specifically, we constructed two stabilizations of $\mathbb{E}_\infty$ operads, that of the McClure-Smith operad and that of the Barratt-Eccles operad.
-Henceforth, we shall fix the stable Barratt-Eccles operad as our model for a stable operad, though all results which we mention also hold with the stable McClure-Smith operad.
+Henceforth, we shall fix the stable Barratt-Eccles operad as our model for a stable operad, though all results which we mention also hold with the stable McClure-Smith operad (see, e.g., Proposition~\ref{prop:EstAlg_MstAlg_equivalence}, where we demonstrate that the homotopy theories of algebras over these operads are equivalent).
 As our first result, we compute the non-equivariant (co)homologies of the terms of the stable Barratt-Eccles operad.
 To begin, we have a result regarding the stabilization maps for the Barratt-Eccles operad.

 \begin{Proposition} For each $n \ge 0$, the towers

 satisfy the Mittag-Leffler condition.
 In fact, if $n \ge 1$, the maps in the towers are onto. \end{Proposition}